python/cpython/Doc/library/sys.rst

    +---------------------------------------+---------------------------------+

-   This function wraps the Win32 :cfunc:`GetVersionEx` function; see the Microsoft documentation on :cfunc:`OSVERSIONINFOEX` for more information about these fields.
+   This function wraps the Win32 :c:func:`GetVersionEx` function; see the Microsoft documentation on :c:func:`OSVERSIONINFOEX` for more information about these fields.

    Availability: Windows.